BiodataMiningGroup/quimbi/roadmap.md

 ## Issues

 - Canvas cannot be scaled down (changing width and height attributes) so the image can be rendered more efficiently.

-- Initial scale of the canvas is for testing only.
-Has to correspond to original image and to viewport size.

-- canvasWrapper resizer mustn't affect the canvasWrapper size.
-Otherwise the mouseposition on the canvas isn't accurate any more
+The native canvas size prevents the canvasWrapper to become smaller.
+If the canvas is position: absolute; the wrapper has no more reference for its size.

+- Make canvasWrapper resizing without additional resizer element?

+- displayCtrl not needed?

+- Make "reset" broadcast for all services on any error?

 ## Pending features

-- Changing selection by dragging of the toolPoints.

 - Resizing of the canvas.